har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 access point, the unit turns on the WiFi only when attempting to publish an update to the ThingSpeak website.

-So for every update event cycle, for ~20 seconds, the current draw is 22mA, and then for ~4 seconds, the current draw is 70mA.
+So for every update event cycle, for ~20 seconds the current draw is 22mA, and then for ~4 seconds the current draw is 70mA.

 Apparently, if you configure the unit with a static IP address in station mode, connecting to the access point is faster.
 That would shorten the interval when the Wifi radio